-Kinabalu Park, covering an area of 754 sq km, was the first national park in Sabah.
+Kinabalu Park covers an area of 754 sq km and was gazetted in 1964.
+It was the first national park in Sabah.
 The park is dominated by Mount Kinabalu, one of the highest peaks in Southeast Asia at 4,095 metres.

 Different elevations of the park and their micro climates support distinct habitats.
 The lower slopes are covered in lowland dipterocarp forest; above 1,200 m there is lower montane forest and at elevations above 2,600 m the cloud forest is characterized by a diversity of flowering plants.
 Above 3,300 m there is a sub-alpine meadow zone with stunted trees and shrubs.
 Above 3,700 m the strong winds and rain make it hard for plants to survive.

 The slopes of Mount Kinabalu are home to an incredible variety of plants and animal species.
 5,000-6,000 plant species are found in the park, including 1,000 types of orchids, 60 species of ferns and 78 species of ficus.
 A rich diversity of wildlife is found in Kinabalu Park, including 90 species of lowland mammals, 22 mammal species living in the montane zone and 326 bird species.
 Incredibly, the majority of Borneo’s amphibian, invertebrate, mammal and bird species are known to live within the park’s boundaries.

 Owing to its unique and varied ecology the park was listed as a UNESCO World Heritage Site in 2000.